Inputting Japanese text in Linux and some BSDs

 Fedora

-I should mention that like CentOS and clones, if one choose the default Gnome workstation, it is probably easier to use ibus.
+I should mention that like CentOS and clones, if one chooses the default Gnome workstation, it is probably easier to use ibus.
 Refer to the RedHat page mentioned above.
 As mentioned before, one doesn't have to do install @im just ibus-mozc which will pull in all dependencies.
 However, if one uses other desktops or windowmanagers besides Gnome, keep reading to use fcitx instead.
-As described here, as anthy has been dead upstream, libkkc was also moved into Fedora.
-This means that one can use fcitx-kkc if they prefer.
-When manually editing ~/.fcitx/profile, it shows as kkc).
+I use mozc, which is available.

 I use Fedora by booting into text mode and running startx to either openbox or dwm.
 In such a case, the procedure is quite simple.